 Why Light Exercise Can Help Your Bones

-In perimenopause estrogen levels start to drop.
-Estrogen, the hormone primarily known to help regulate the female sexual reproductive system, also helps to maintain bone health.
+In perimenopause, estrogen levels start to drop.
+Though estrogen is primarily known to help regulate the female sexual reproductive system, it also helps to maintain bone health.
+So as estrogen drops, so does bone density — which leads to a higher risk of bone fractures, and of difficulty recovering from them.

-Although many women exercise in their daily lives, it's essential to know what types of exercises can help prevent the likelihood of bones breaking during the stages of menopause.
-The best kinds of exercises to combat this issue are weight-bearing and resistance exercises.
+Not every kind of exercise helps with bone density.
+The best kinds of exercises for this issue are weight-bearing and resistance exercises.
 Both of these activities help strengthen muscles and prevent bone density from further deteriorating.

-Weight-bearing exercises are exercises in which the body works against the force of gravity, carrying a person's full body weight.
-Lower body exercises are often grouped under this category.
-However, there are forms of upper body exercises that can be altered to yield similar results.
+Weight-bearing exercises are lower and upper body exercises in which the body works against the force of gravity, carrying a person's full body weight.
+Integrating some weight-bearing exercises into your workout routine can slow the loss of bone density.

 1) Push-ups

-Push-ups can be difficult even as a young woman.
-However, there are ways push-ups can be incorporated into a daily routine without being too strenuous.
-Wall-push ups are a great form of this exercise.
-They help build upper body muscles in the shoulders.
+Push-ups can be difficult even when we're young.
+However, there are ways push-ups can be incorporated into a daily routine without over-exerting yourself.
+Wall push-ups are a great form of this exercise, as they help build muscles in the shoulders, without being as difficult as traditional push-ups.
 As the arms compress, the weight of the upper body is placed on the bones in the arms and chest.
 As the body pushes away from the wall, the muscles in the arms pull on the bones, making them stronger.

 2) Lunges

-Wall push-ups help to strengthen the upper body.
-Lunges help to improve the lower body, particularly joints like the knees and ankles.
+Lunges help to strengthen the lower body, particularly joints like the knees and ankles.
 Forward lunges help strengthen the knees and calves by placing all body weight on the front leg before stepping back.
 As a result, the muscle tissue surrounding the knee forms a protective layer around the knee socket.
 Lunges are a great exercise to help stabilize the lower body and prevent bone loss in the knee joints.

 3) Squats

-While lunges help strengthen the legs, squats aid in strengthening the hips and the core.
-These are the two most heavily reported problem areas in menopausal women.
-Joint pain in the hips has an impact on the midsection, often resulting in sharp shooting pain akin to menstrual cramps.
+Squats aid in strengthening the hips and the core — two areas that menopausal women often find have weakened, which can cause pain in the midsection and back.
 Squats help relieve some of these symptoms by placing pressure on the hip joints to help strengthen existing bone density.

 4) Yoga

-Yoga has been known to help promote flexibility, relieve stress, and improve muscle tension.
-However, it has some positive effects on bone health as well.
-Holding poses in yoga can help stretch muscle tissue and fortify joints in the upper and lower body.
-Additionally, yoga exercises aid in relaxation and stress relief.
-This sense of relaxation, coupled with the prevention of decreasing bone density, can provide significant relief to menopausal women.
+Yoga is known to help promote flexibility, relieve stress, and improve muscle tension.
+However, it has some positive effects on bone health, as well.
+Holding yoga poses can help stretch muscle tissue and fortify joints in the upper and lower body.

 5) Pilates

-Similar to yoga, pilates provides several benefits to the body.
-It can assist in the prevention of bone loss, and it can help increase cardiovascular health.
-Leg lifts are ideal for targeting and strengthening hips.
-While dynamic alignments help improve the upper body and strengthen the core.
-Pilates exercises also help promote bone health by utilizing resistance-based exercises.
-These activities use the push and pull of motion to help place full body-weight on most of the bones in the body.
+Similar to yoga, pilates provides several benefits to the body, including prevention of bone loss, and increased cardiovascular health.
+Leg lifts are ideal for targeting and strengthening hips, while dynamic alignments help improve the upper body and strengthen the core.

 Resistance Exercises

 Resistance exercises are exercises that force skeletal muscles to contract.
-These exercises are meant to increase muscle mass, bone strength, and endurance.
+These activities use the push and pull of motion to help place full body-weight on most of the bones in the body, which increases muscle mass, bone strength, and endurance.

 1) Side Raise

 Side raises are excellent for the upper body and back.
-This exercise helps work the Latissimus Dorsi muscles, which are located just beneath the shoulder blades.
-By placing both feet on a resistance band, take both ends of the band in the hands.
-Slowly outstretch the arms until they are completely perpendicular to the body then lower them until they rest against the body naturally.
-Using this stretch can help strengthen the upper body.
+Placing both feet on a resistance band, take both ends of the band in the hands.
+Slowly outstretch the arms until they are completely perpendicular to the body, then lower them until they rest against the body naturally.

 2) Shoulder Press

-Apart from the knee joints, shoulder joints are one of the most sensitive areas on the body.
+Apart from the knee joints, shoulder joints are the most sensitive areas on the body.
 Without muscle, the likelihood of these joints dislocating or fracturing increases, especially during menopausal bone loss.
 Shoulder presses are a resistance exercise that can help build muscles around the shoulder joints and prevent them from being damaged.
 Stepping on a resistance band and raising the arms over the head, muscles along the shoulders pull on the joints.
-This weight training exercise helps keep bone density in the shoulder joints intact.

 3) Chest Press

-Chest presses, while they may work most of the upper body, they can also help provide a full-body workout depending on the position and the degree of stretch.
+Chest presses may work most of the upper body, but they can also help provide a full-body workout, depending on the position and the degree of stretch.
 Place one foot behind the body and step on the resistance band.
 Then, taking the ends of the band in each hand, stretch the arms outward toward the opposite wall.
 With the arms still raised, bring them back into the chest, similar to a push-up.
-This exercise will not only help build the muscles in the upper body, but it will also help strengthen the ribcage.

 4) Side Leg Raise